lhch9550/course_network_analysis/README.md

 ### `sensitivity_analysis.py`

-Performs a sensitivity analysis by comparing course influence rankings and network structure across different thresholds, using `0.60` as the baseline and generates 3 figures:
+Performs a sensitivity analysis by comparing course influence rankings and network structure across different thresholds, using `0.60` as the baseline

+**Outputs:**

 - `S_fig_5_a.png`: Relative change in network structure
 - `S_fig_5_b.png`: Spearman correlation of course influence rankings